 Double-Wall Cardboard

 Double-wall cardboard has two layers of fluting and three flat liners for increased strength and durability.
 The thickness typically falls between 1/8 inches and 3/16 inches, meaning that it is a more heavy-duty option for shipping goods.
 Double-wall cardboard is used to pack delicate or heavier goods like ceramics, glassware, and parts of machinery.
-It is a go-to option for goods that need extra defense in transit or storage.
+It is a go-to option for goods that need extra defense in transit or storage.that need extra defense in transit or storage.

 Triple-Wall Cardboard

-Triple-wall cardboard contains three fluted layers and four flat liners for maximum strength.
+For maximum defense, triple wall boards contain three fluted layers and four flat liners.
 Usually, this type of cardboard is more than 3/16 inches thick and has an exceptional capacity to withstand load.
-It is mainly used for very heavy-duty packaging, e.g., bulk shipments of industrial materials or large, delicate items.
+It is mainly used for packaging heavy machinery or industrial equipment.
 It is an excellent option in rough shipping conditions.

 Corrugated Cardboard vs. Paperboard

 The fluted middle layer in the corrugated cardboard gives it greater cushioning and structural support than single-layer cardboard, making it perfect for shipping boxes.
-In contrast to corrugated cardboard, paperboard is a single-layer material that is thinner and more pliable.
-It’s ideally used for lightweight packaging such as cereal boxes, tissue boxes, or cosmetic packaging.
-Corrugated cardboard is strong, but paperboard is for aesthetic and lightweight applications.
+In contrast, paperboard is a single-layer material that is thinner and more pliable.
+When designing packaging, paperboards are highly favored for retail packaging.
+It provides an excellent printing surface that is perfect for high resolution printing.
+Whether you want to showcase a vibrant brand logo or create premium branded packaging, using paperboard for your branded boxes delivers the aesthetic design consumers expect.

 Common Cardboard Thicknesses for Different Uses